NorESMhub/noresm2cmor/README.md

 # noresm2cmor
-A command line tool for post-processing NorESM output using the Climate Model Output Rewriter libraries
+A command line tool for cmorizing NorESM output